Histrionic Personality: Traits and Relationship Risks

 "People with histrionic personality disorder are typically characterized as flirtatious, seductive, charming, manipulative, impulsive, and lively."

-While there are 10 official personality disorders in the psychology diagnostic handbook, 4 of them (Histrionic, Borderline, Narcissistic, and Anti-Social) form what is known as Cluster B Personality Disorders
+While there are 10 official personality disorders in the psychology diagnostic handbook, four of themHistrionic, Borderline, Narcissistic, and Antisocial (AKA sociopathy and psychopathy)form what is known as Cluster B Personality Disorders

-Cluster B personalities share traits that make them dramatic, emotional, and erratic.
 Each has problems with impulse control and emotional regulation.
-Each is driven by self-centered motivations that don't take into account collateral damage from the selfish behaviors and attitudes.
+Each is driven by self-centered motivations that don't take into account collateral damage from their selfish behaviors and attitudes.

-Official Criteria for Histrionic Personality Disorder
+Diagnostic Criteria for Histrionic Personality Disorder (HPD)

 The Diagnostic and Statistical Manual of Mental Disorders is the diagnostic criteria source used by mental health and medical professionals.